Cisplatin: History

-The compound cis-[Pt(NH_{3})_{2}Cl_{2}] was first described by Italian chemist Michele Peyrone in 1845, and known for a long time as Peyrone's salt.
+The compound cis-[Pt(NH3)2Cl2] was first described by Italian chemist Michele Peyrone in 1845, and known for a long time as Peyrone's salt.
 The structure was deduced by Alfred Werner in 1893.
 In 1965, Barnett Rosenberg, Van Camp et al. of Michigan State University discovered that electrolysis of platinum electrodes generated a soluble platinum complex which inhibited binary fission in Escherichia coli (E. coli) bacteria.
 Although bacterial cell growth continued, cell division was arrested, the bacteria growing as filaments up to 300 times their normal length.
-The octahedral Pt(IV) complex cis-[PtCl_{4}(NH_{3})_{2}], but not the trans isomer, was found to be effective at forcing filamentous growth of E. coli cells.
-The square planar Pt(II) complex, cis-[PtCl_{2}(NH_{3})_{2}] turned out to be even more effective at forcing filamentous growth.
-This finding led to the observation that cis-[PtCl_{2}(NH_{3})_{2}] was indeed highly effective at regressing the mass of sarcomas in rats.
+The octahedral Pt(IV) complex cis-[Pt(NH3)2Cl4], but not the trans isomer, was found to be effective at forcing filamentous growth of E. coli cells.
+The square planar Pt(II) complex, cis-[Pt(NH3)2Cl2] turned out to be even more effective at forcing filamentous growth.
+This finding led to the observation that cis-[Pt(NH3)2Cl2] was indeed highly effective at regressing the mass of sarcomas in rats.
 Confirmation of this discovery, and extension of testing to other tumour cell lines launched the medicinal applications of cisplatin.
 Cisplatin was approved for use in testicular and ovarian cancers by the U.S. Food and Drug Administration on 19 December 1978. and in the UK (and in several other European countries) in 1979.

 Cisplatin was the first to be developed.

 In 1983 pediatric oncologist Roger Packer began incorporating cisplatin into adjuvant chemotherapy for the treatment of childhood medulloblastoma.
 The new protocol that he developed led to a marked increase in disease-free survival rates for patients with medulloblastoma, up to around 85%.
 The Packer Protocol has since become a standard treatment for medulloblastoma.
 Likewise, cisplatin has been found to be particularly effective against testicular cancer, where its use improved the cure rate from 10% to 85%.

 Synthesis

-Syntheses of cisplatin start from potassium tetrachloroplatinate.
-Several procedures are available.
-One obstacle is the facile formation of Magnus's green salt (MGS), which has the same empirical formula as cisplatin.
-The traditional way to avoid MGS involves the conversion of K_{2}PtCl_{4} to K_{2}PtI_{4}, as originally described by Dhara.
-Reaction with ammonia forms PtI_{2}(NH_{3})_{2} which is isolated as a yellow compound.
-When silver nitrate in water is added insoluble silver iodide precipitates and [Pt(OH_{2})_{2}(NH_{3})_{2}](NO_{3})_{2} remains in solution.
-Addition of potassium chloride will form the final product which precipitates In the triiodo intermediate the addition of the second ammonia ligand is governed by the trans effect.
+A commercial route starts from potassium tetrachloroplatinate, a standard Pt(II) reagent.
+The reaction of this tetrachloride with ammonia gives Magnus's green salt (MGS), which has the same empirical formula as cisplatin but is an intractable solid.
+A traditional way to avoid MGS involves the conversion of K2PtCl4 to link=Potassium tetraiodoplatinate|K2PtI4, as originally described by Dhara.
+Reaction of the tetraiodide with ammonia forms Cis-diamminediiodoplatinum(II), [Pt(NH3)2I2], which can be isolated as a yellow solid.
+Treatment of the diammine diiodide with aqueous silver nitrate gives the diaquo complex [Pt(NH3)2(H2O)2](2+), concomitant with precipitation of silver iodide.
+Addition of potassium chloride to the solution of the diaquo complex precipitates cisplatin.

-A one-pot synthesis of cisplatin from K_{2}PtCl_{4} has been developed.
-It relies on the slow release of ammonia from ammonium acetate.
+A one-pot synthesis of cisplatin from K2PtCl4 relies on the slow release of ammonia from ammonium acetate.